*Remember to Keep Your Sidewalks Clear This Winter

 Native Plants "Cheat Sheet" - Download HERE a "cheat sheet" of native plant information for our area, as well as other valuable resources.
 Local Native Plant Sales (click on the links for details): *ODWN Neighborhood Plan

-*City & Neighborhood: Site Plans, Road Projects, Other Projects
+APPROVED By City Commission 6/1/20 You can download the FINAL approved plan HERE *City & Neighborhood: Site Plans, Road Projects, Other Projects

 1) Site Plans: The city regularly posts active site plans for review and comment by the public.
 Send your comments to: [email protected] 2) Road Projects: Information about road construction and other projects.
 3) Other Projects: All other "Imagine Kalamazoo" city projects. |